aiktb/DontTranslateCode/README.md

   </a>
 </p>

 # Don't Translate Code

-Web Translator will no longer translate blocks of code on the page, and it will no longer make the font of the code look weird.
+Web Translator will no longer translate code blocks on the pages, and it will no longer make the font of the code look weird.

 Special thanks to **_[plasmo](https://github.com/PlasmoHQ/plasmo)_** for taking the frustration out of browser extension development for me.